NHS pension scheme under and over payments

 The SPPA administer the NHS Pension scheme (Scotland).
 This means that we are responsible for ensuring that your pension is calculated correctly and paid on time, based on information provided to us by NHS Employers.

-Our data has highlighted some discrepancies with practitioner member employment records, which means some members may either have over or under paid into their pension.
-We are working with a number of employers including Health Boards, National Services Scotland, and GP Practices to assess affected members’ employment contribution data and implement processes to ensure the issue of widespread over and under payments does not happen again.
+Our data has highlighted some discrepancies with the level of pension contributions made by practitioner members, which means some may either have over or under paid.
+We are working with a number of employers including Health Boards, National Services Scotland and GP Practices to assess the employment contribution data for affected members and implement processes to ensure the issue of widespread over and under payments does not happen again.

 Why this has happened